edgar-v/opticsd/README.md

 snmp-community = public
 - The community that your hosts have

-snmp-retries = 5
+snmp-retries = 3
 - The number of retries that snmp will do

 snmp-timeout = 1
-- the time (in seconds) to wait for a response
+- the time (in microseconds) to wait for a response

 # opticsd.py